Best practices for using and configuring vSphere Replication can prevent your environment from possible issues during replication.

 Although vSphere Replication supports up to 24 recovery points, you must set the MPIT to the lowest number of recovery points that meets your business requirements.
 For example, if the business requirement is for 10 recovery points, you must set up vSphere Replication to save only 10 snapshots.
 You can set up two recovery points per day for the last five days.
 As a result, the consumed storage and the time needed to consolidate the snapshots after recovery are less than if you use the maximum number of recovery points.

 For VMs with high levels of storage I/O, quiescing of the file system and applications can take several minutes and impact the performance of the VM .
 When quiescing a file system and applications for Windows VMs, vSphere Replication requires a regular VM snapshot before replication.
 When you estimate the RPO time, consider the time and resource consumption for the quiescing and for the consolidation of the snapshots.
-For example, if you configure replication of a Windows VM with an RPO of 15 minutes and quiescing is enabled, vSphere Replication generates a VM snapshot and consolidates it every 15 minutes.
+For example, if you configure a replication of a Windows VM with an RPO of 15 minutes and quiescing is enabled, vSphere Replication generates a VM snapshot and consolidates it every 15 minutes.

 Configuring Replication Seeds